 Project teams should contact OIT during the proposal phase if they know their storage requirements will exceed the base offerings.
 OIT recommends clearly identifying storage requirements in the grant proposal and budget justification.
 Direct grant funds may be used to acquire additional storage if included in the grant budget justification.
 It is the responsibility of the project to plan for the cost of excess data retention if the amount of storage consumed after the project’s end date exceeds the size of the base project offering.

-Additional space may be obtained for $206.66 per TB per year if an individual researcher or project have storage requirements that significantly exceed the base offerings.
+Additional space may be purchased if an individual researcher or project have storage requirements that significantly exceed the base offerings.

 Please contact firstname.lastname@example.org for questions and assistance.